vu-topics-in-big-data-2022/lectures/README.md

 ## Instructors

-- Prof. [Abhishek Dubey](https://engineering.vanderbilt.edu/bio/abhishek-dubey) (Lead Instructor) (Available by Appointments on Fridays 2-3 PM US Central)
+- Prof. [Abhishek Dubey](https://engineering.vanderbilt.edu/bio/abhishek-dubey) (Lead Instructor) (Available by virtual Appointments on Fridays 2-3 PM US Central)
-- Mr. Nithin Guruswamy (PhD Candidate, Role: TA) (Available by appointments 12-1 Central Monday and 3 PM-4PM Central on Wednesday.
-Zoom Link in Brightspace)
+- Mr. Hunter Baxter (M.S Candidate, Role: TA) ( Details to be Posted)
-- Mr. Zhuangwei Kang (PhD Candidate, Role: TA) (Available Tuesday 11 AM-12 PM Central and Thursday 5PM-6PM US Central.
-Zoom Link in Brightspace)
+- Mr. Pravesh Koirala (PhD Candidate, Role: TA) (Details to be Posted)
-- Mr. Riyan Kabir (Role: Undergraduate Grader)

 If you are interested in the research work of the team visit: https://scopelab.ai/